lefthand67/python_threading_for_ai_course/01_concurrency_and_python_interpreter/readme.md

 Two critical, production-relevant details:

-1.  **The "Zombie" State (Terminated):** When a thread's `target` function returns, the thread enters a "Terminated" or "Zombie" state.
-It is no longer schedulable and its execution has ceased, but its resources (like its thread control block and return value) are still held by the OS/Interpreter until someone acknowledges its death.
-This is a crucial detail for resource management.
+**1. The "Zombie" State (Terminated):** When a thread's `target` function returns or raises an unhandled exception, the thread enters a "Terminated" state (often called a **Zombie** state, mirroring the concept from processes).
+Its execution has ceased, but its control data — specifically the **Thread Control Block (TCB)** and the thread's exit status/return value — are still held by the Operating System or Interpreter.
+The thread is not truly de-allocated until a successful call to **`thread.join()`** occurs.
+The `join()` call's primary function is to **harvest** this exit status and **free the TCB resources**, which is a crucial detail for preventing **resource leaks** in long-running programs that spawn many short-lived threads.
+Failing to explicitly join a thread means its resource block is held indefinitely until the process exits, which can lead to system resource exhaustion (known as a **resource leak**) in long-running applications that spawn many short-lived threads.

 2.  **The "Wait Queue":** The `t.join()` call does not simply make the main thread "sleep."
 It places the main thread on a specific **wait queue** for that terminating thread.
 When the target thread finally dies, the OS/Interpreter explicitly wakes up *all threads* that are waiting in that queue.
 This is a much more accurate description of the synchronization mechanism.